brennanfee/sprout-emptynode/readme.md

 # sprout-emptynode

-Sprout template to create an empty starter project based on Node.
+Sprout template to create an empty Node project.

 ## Overview